kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
+- Import tree module of sklearn
-Create a object of DecisionTreeClassifier
+- Create a object of DecisionTreeClassifier

 *** =hint
-You can use from sklearn.tree import DecisionTreeClassifier command
+Use DecisiontreeClassifier with sklearn.tree to create object of decision tree

 *** =pre_exercise_code